Artillery fuze: Time

 Before World War I Krupp, in Germany, started producing the Baker clockwork fuze.
-It contained a spring clock with an extra rapid cylinder escapement giving 30 beats per second.
-During World War 1 Germany developed other mechanical time, i.e. clockwork, fuzes.
+It contained a spring clock with an extra-rapid cylinder escapement giving 30 beats per second.
+During World War 1 Germany developed other mechanical time (i.e. clockwork) fuzes.
 These were less erratic and more precise than igniferous fuzes, critical characteristics as gun ranges increased.
 Between the wars five or six different mechanisms were developed in various nations.
 However, three came to predominate, the Thiel pattern in British designs, Junghans pattern in American designs and the Swiss Dixi mechanisms, the first two having originated in World War 1 Germany.
 Mechanical time fuzes remain in service with many armies.

-Mechanical time fuzes were just about good enough to use with field artillery to achieve the effective HE height of burst of about 10 metres above the ground.
+Mechanical time fuzes were good enough for field artillery to achieve the effective HE height of burst of about 10 metres above the ground.
 However, 'good enough' usually meant '4 in the air and 2 on the ground'.
-This fuze length was extremely difficult to predict with adequate accuracy, so the height of burst almost always had to be adjusted by observation.
+This fuze length was extremely difficult to predict, so the height of burst almost always had to be adjusted by observation.

-Proximity fuzes
+Proximity

 The benefits of a fuze that functioned when it detected a target in proximity are obvious, particularly for use against aircraft.
-The first such fuze seems to have been developed by the British in the 1930s for use with their anti-aircraft ‘unrotated projectiles’ – rockets.
+The first such fuze seems to have been developed by the British in the 1930s for use with their anti-aircraft 'unrotated projectiles' – rockets.
 These used a photo-electric fuze.

-During 1940-42 a private venture initiative by Pye Ltd, a leading British wireless manufacturer, worked on the development of a radio proximity fuze.
+During 1940–42 a private venture initiative by Pye Ltd, a leading British wireless manufacturer, worked on the development of a radio proximity fuze.
 Pye's research was transferred to the United States as part of the technology package delivered by the Tizard Mission when the United States entered the war.
-These fuzes emitted radio waves and sensed their reflection from the target (aircraft or ground), the strength of the reflected signal indicated the distance to the target, when this was correct the fuze detonated.
+These fuzes emitted radio waves and sensed their reflection from the target (aircraft or ground).
+The strength of the reflected signal indicated the distance to the target.
+When this was correct the fuze detonated.

 For the first 18 months or so proximity fuzes were restricted to anti-aircraft use to ensure that none was retrieved by the enemy and copied.
-They were also called ‘variable time’ or VT to obscure their nature.
+They were also called 'variable time' or VT to obscure their nature.
 They were finally released for field artillery use in December 1944 in Europe.
 While they were not perfect and bursts could still be erratic due to rain, they were a vast improvement on mechanical time in delivering a very high proportion of bursts at the required 10 metre height.
 However, VT fuzes went far deeper into the shell than other fuzes because they had a battery that was activated by the shock of firing.
 This meant the fuze recess had to be deeper, so to enable shorter non-VT fuzes the deep recess was filled with removable supplementary HE canisters.